CEGRcode/labtutorial/README.md

 This is a Penn State BMB lab IT tutorial page for Galaxy, Planemo, PEGR, and Grails Groovy.

+You can find the live site on the github page: https://cegrcode.github.io/labtutorial/

 Mkdocs version: 0.17.3
 Last Modified: June 7, 2018